Life

 A sideslip is when the wing on the side of the plane where the wind is coming from is lowered to offset the tendency of the plane to drift sideways downwind.
 That is, the plane is flared and landed with the wing down and the nose pointed straight down the runway.

-READ ALSO: What is the oxidation state of O in mn2o7?
+READ ALSO: What are the products of biochemistry?

 Why do pilots land sideways?